Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 Retired clergy

-Retired clergy are encouraged to join the National Retired Clergy Association.
-Meetings are held regularly with a view to stimulating intellectual, theological, spiritual development, and fellowship.
+Retired clergy are encouraged to join the national Retired Clergy Association of the Church of England, with lifetime membership paid for by the diocese on their behalf.
 CMD allocates educational grants to retired clergy for specific ministerial development courses, etc., and encourages attendance at teaching and other training events.

 Revd Judith Cooper: judith.cooper5@virginmedia.com